ionixftw/dev101/README.md

 * Afgan adventurer Sher Shah Suri, defeated Sultan Mahmud Shah in 1538.

-* Sher Shah left his mark in the history for constructing teh Grand Trunk Road from Bengal to Peshawar.
+* Sher Shah left his mark in the history for constructing the Grand Trunk Road from Bengal to Peshawar.

-* He introduced administrative reforms and modernised teh collection of revenues.
+* He introduced administrative reforms and modernised the collection of revenues.

 * Karrani dynasty overthrew Suri dynasty.

-* Humayun conquered Gaur, the capital of Gaur.
+* Humayun conquered Gaur, the capital of Bengal.

 * Sultan Sulayman Karrani paid his allegiance(আনুগত্য) to Mogul Emperor Akbar.